 Prevention helps people stay out of slavery.
 It typically involves programs like education, community development, public awareness, training, rights advocacy and economic development.

 Intervention helps those currently trapped in slavery.
-It can involve activities such as conducting investigations, supporting law enforcement, providing technology to fight trafficking online, and supporting raids and arrests.
+It can involve activities such as conducting investigations, supporting law enforcement, providing technology to fight trafficking online, and supporting rescue operations and arrests.

 Restoration helps survivors after release from slavery.
 It usually includes medical care and counseling, job skills, education, and legal advocacy aimed towards helping survivors re-enter society as healthy individuals.